 Biomimetic Dentistry Minimizes Shrinkage & Stress

 Anytime a dental filling is performed, the filling shrinks as the light is applied which can result in gap formation in the filling, or shrinkage stresses are absorbed by the tooth.
 The Biomimetic approach minimizes shrinkage stresses with proper technique and use of the finest dental materials available based on scientific research.
-Dr. Nejad and Dr. Stanley have conducted research on the shrinkage & stress of various restorative techniques and materials and the findings are useful for understanding the importance of proper restorative techniques.
+Dr. Nejad has conducted research on the shrinkage & stress of various restorative techniques and materials and the findings are useful for understanding the importance of proper restorative techniques.

 Biomimetic Dentistry is Tooth Conserving Dentistry